mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 Nuisance signal regression
 ==========================

-QuNex enables flexible estimation and removal of nuisance signal in fMRI data.
+QuNex enables flexible estimation and removal of nuisance signals in fMRI data.
 This allows the user to:

 (i) estimate the presence of nuisance signal in the brain, (ii) control for nuisance signal in task activation GLM analyses, and (iii) remove nuisance signal as a preprocessing step in preparing data for functional connectivity analyses.

-QuNex can handle several types of nuisance signal, which can be divided into three groups:
+QuNex can handle several types of nuisance signals, which can be divided into three groups:

 (i) motion correction parameters,
-(ii) nuisance signal extracted from BOLD time series, (iii) any externally recorded nuisance signal(s).
+(ii) nuisance signal extracted from BOLD time series, and
+(iii) any externally recorded nuisance signal(s).

 We'll review how each type of spurious signal is prepared and regressed.